Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Kempten (Allgäu) Hbf to Genova Piazza Principe
+What do people frequently ask about the train journey from Kempten (Allgäu) Hbf to Genova Piazza Principe?

 Want to know more about your journey from Kempten (Allgäu) Hbf to Genova Piazza Principe?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.